KushajveerSingh/notes/docs/ui_ux/books/refactoring_ui.md

 Define design system first, to limit your choices for various things

 - Font size
+    - Similar to spacing, where you want much more choices for smaller values.
+    - Choose base font-size (16px).
+    - Choose the ratio
+        - 4:5 (major third) - round the values to avoid fractional values, as browsers handle these differently.
+        - 2:3 (perfect fifth)
+        - 1:1.618 (golden ratio or modular scale)
+    - Apply the ratio to get a new value and repeat with the new value
+    - This approach works when designing articles as the number of font-sizes are limited.
+    - This approach does not give much font-size options, and thus might be harder when designing interfaces.
+    - A better approach for interface design is to pick values by hand.
+        - 12px
+        - 14px
+        - 16px
+        - 18px
+        - 20px
+        - 24px
+        - 30px
+        - 36px
+        - 48px
+        - 60px
+        - 72px
+    - Use pixel values or "rem" intead of "em" to stick to the type scale.
 - Font weight
     - Normal (400 or 500) for most text
     - Heavier (600 or 700) for text to be emphasized